Why Alcohol Is So Hard to Quit: Cunning, Baffling, and Powerful

 Alcohol doesn’t just affect the body.
 It rewires the brain.

-It reshapes our stress response.
+It reshapes your stress response.

 The Turning Point

-Not through fear.
+Not out of fear.

-But through clarity.
+But out of clarity.

 — Brent